 Remarkable Potential And Opportunities Exist Even During Times Of Change

 It’s only natural for parents to be more focused on tomorrow’s negative possibilities than its positive potential.
 Fear of the unknown and resistance to change is hardwired into our brains.
 It’s an evolutionary survival response.
 How do we liberate ourselves?
 We start by learning how the brain processes uncertainty so we can more easily override these ancient responses and take a fresh and open-minded look at how best to prepare our children for all the uncertainty, opportunity, and astonishing change likely to occur in their lifetimes.

 The future may well hold remarkable opportunities for our kids to live lives that are longer and more varied, healthy, and productive than those of any previous generation.
 Along with preparing them for the uncertainty of this century, we need to remind them and ourselves that the experience is likely to be extraordinary.
 They’ll talk about their youth to their own children, perhaps with awe and gratitude that they were raised during such a fascinating and unprecedented era.

+I hope you found her wording reassuring and inspiring.
 How do you stay upbeat and overcome fear and anxiety while parenting in these modern times?
 What strategies do you use to override your reflex reaction to uncertainty and stay grounded in your decision making?